xinyiW915/ReLaX-VQA/README.md

 ## Acknowledgment
-This work was funded by the UKRI MyWorld Strength in Places Programme (SIPF00006/1).
+This work was funded by the UKRI MyWorld Strength in Places Programme (SIPF00006/1) as part of my PhD study.

 ## Citation
 If you find this paper and the repo useful, please cite our paper 😊: